-- Select the State (in the Model Browser or on a State Machine diagram) and open the Alf editor window (select Windows > Alf), it it isn't already open. - In the Alf editor window, press Create.
-A menu will pop up with available options for creating a State Behavior.
+- 3. Close the Specification window. - Select the Behavior newly created under the State (either in the Model Browser or as it appears on a State Machine diagram) and open the Alf editor window (select WIndows > Alf), if it isn't already open. - 5.

-- 3. Select Entry Behavior, Do Activity Behavior or Exit Behavior as appropriate. - 4.
 Enter the Alf code for the Behavior and press Save to compile and save it.